CleverCloud/doc.clever-cloud.com/deploy/addon/postgresql.md

 ## Automatic vacuuming

-Autovacuum (https://www.postgresql.org/docs/current/routine-vacuuming.html) is automatically enabled on postgres addons.
+[Autovacuum](https://www.postgresql.org/docs/current/routine-vacuuming.html) is automatically enabled on PostgreSQL add-ons.
 The autovacuum will proceed when a given percentage of rows of a table will be updated/inserted/deleted.
 Usually this threshold is set to 20%.